AlexsLemonade/compendium-processing/quality_check/README.md

 We tested for genes that are "differentially expressed" between RNA-seq samples and microarray samples (see [this notebook](https://alexslemonade.github.io/compendium-processing/quality_check/07-technology_diff_exp.nb.html)).
 Genes with a positive t-statistic have higher values in RNA-seq data.
-We can see that longer genes tend to have positive t statistics.
+We can see that longer genes tend to have positive t-statistics.
 ([Here](https://github.com/AlexsLemonade/compendium-processing/blob/6826cc448d8bd8605ba73d30e344e7d20438234c/quality_check/07-technology_diff_exp.Rmd#L120)'s how we calculate gene length.)

 ##### Shorter genes are less likely to be observed in RNA-seq data